xpepermint/objectschemajs/README.md

   }
 }

+// reusable defaults
+const defaults = {
+  title: 'no title'
+  // ... same as for fakes
+}

 new Schema({
   fakes,
+  defaults,
   fields: { // schema fields definition
     email: { // a field name holding a field definition
       type: 'String', // a field data type provided by typeable.js